 The casing is a lot more supple than the Riddler and the round profile means that I can corner with confidence once more.

-I carried out a series of roll tests with a riding buddy who was using Nanos.
+I carried out a series of roll tests with a riding buddy who was using WTB Nanos.
 We found a flattish piece of road and rode side by side, then stopped pedalling on a given signal.
-On each occasion, I pulled a bike length or more ahead within 25 yards.
+On each occasion, I pulled a bike length or more ahead within 25 yards with the WTB Resolute.
 There was no appreciable difference in tyre pressure, so the only difference had to be rolling resistance.

 OK the test wasn’t scientific but this goes some way to explaining the increase in speed.